 It is an assembly engine designed as a successor of the one used in flat assembler 1, one of the recognized assemblers for x86 processors.
-This is a bare engine that by itself has no ability to recognize and encode instructions of any processor, however it has an ability to become an assembler for any CPU architecture.
+This is a bare engine that by itself has no ability to recognize and encode instructions of any processor, however it has the ability to become an assembler for any CPU architecture.
 It has a macroinstruction language that is substantially improved compared to the one provided by flat assembler 1 and it allows to easily implement instruction encoders in form of customizable macroinstructions.

 The source code of this tool can be compiled with flat assembler 1, but it is also possible to use flat assembler g itself to compile it.
 The source contains clauses that include different header files depending on the assembler used.
 When flat assembler g compiles itself, it uses the provided set of headers that implement x86 instructions and formats with a syntax mostly compatible with flat assembler 1.

-The example programs for x86 architecture that come in this package are the selected samples that originally came with flat assembler 1, with an addition of the sets of the macroinstructions that implement instruction encoders and output formatters required to assemble them just like the original flat assembler did.
-While they are not complete, they are intended to encourage the creation of further sets of macroinstructions that would provide more instructions and output formats.
+The example programs for x86 architecture that come in this package are the selected samples that originally came with flat assembler 1 and they use sets of headers that implement instruction encoders and output formatters required to assemble them just like the original flat assembler did.

 To demonstrate how the instruction sets of different architectures may be implemented, there are some example programs for the microcontrollers, 8051 and AVR.
 They have been kept simple and therefore they do not provide a complete framework for programming such CPUs, though they may provide a solid base for the creation of such environments.